Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 = Does this require an SSL certificate? =

-Yes, you need a certificate with at least TLS 1.2 to use Dintero Checkout
+Yes, you need a certificate with at least TLS 1.2 to use Dintero Checkout.

 = Does this support both production mode and sandbox mode for testing? =